 In the Early Years, in order to meet the Early Learning Goals for writing, we focus on developing a combination of phonological knowledge and fine and gross motor skills.
 We do this through teaching phonics alongside mark making and letter formation as the basis of transcription skills and use the method of Talk for Writing to support with early composition skills.
-Alongside high-quality books (and subsequent training) selected by the CLPE, the method of Talk for Writing is designed to develop language through storytelling and through meaningful repetition via multi-sensory activities, such as actions, songs and story maps.
-It is through this repetition that children develop their comprehension, learning new vocabulary and anticipating events, at the same time as writing recognisable letters, phrases and sentences.
-This combined with targeted activities within the continuous provision and through interventions allows children to internalise, imitate and create their own stories.
+Alongside high-quality books (and subsequent training with the CLPE), the method of Talk for Writing is designed to develop language through storytelling and through meaningful repetition via multi-sensory activities, such as actions, songs and story maps.
+It is through this repetition that children develop their oracy and comprehension, learning new vocabulary and anticipating events, at the same time as writing recognisable letters, phrases and sentences.
+This, combined with interventions and targeted activities within the continuous provision, allows children to internalise, imitate and create their own stories.
 All of the learning that takes place around these Early Learning Goals is built upon in KS1 and KS2, to develop skills around oracy, transcription and composition.

 Years 1 to 6

 At St Matthias, we use the Primary Advantage Being A Writer document to structure our writing curriculum and inform progression, underpinned by a wide range of high-quality, language-rich texts in which pupils can see themselves.
 By aligning writing with these books as ‘hooks’, pupils are motivated to write about themes and ideas that engage and inspire them.
 This helps to reduce cognitive load, allowing pupils to focus more on the writing process.
 The explicit teaching of grammar, punctuation and spelling ensures that pupils have the tools to write these ideas cohesively.

 You can find the spelling outlines for Years 1 and 2, Years 3 and 4, and Years 5 and 6 here.